Your summer bird bath could be a lifesaver!

 Remember our insect eaters!
 Birds feed their babies insects almost entirely while they are in the nest.
 Please reconsider the use of pesticides and “green lawn” chemicals—especially widespread spraying for mosquitoes—as these pesticides kill all the beneficial insects and caterpillars, too!
 Pesticides have decimated our butterfly populations.

 A healthy population of beneficial insects is critical for a healthy backyard habitat.
+And this is directly related to our next topic: Shelter.

 Clean out your bird houses/nest boxes after each brood.
 Cavity nesting mama birds have 2-3 broods a season and prefer a clean house for each brood!
 If you’d like to place bird houses/nesting boxes in your backyard, see our resource page Choosing, Placing and Maintaining Wild Bird houses.